Scholarships & Funding Options for International Students

 Openings to be a Residence Assistant become available from time to time.
 These positions require living in a campus residence hall and being responsible for assisting students on a floor.
 RA awards include a scholarship, a stipend, and a reduced rate on a single room accommodation.
 Normally a student will not be eligible until after their first year.

 These scholarships are available to outstanding athletes in basketball, cross-country, lacrosse, soccer (football), tennis, baseball, softball, and volleyball.
 Scholarship amounts vary and are determined by the coaches.

 If you have family or friends living permanently in the U.S. you may qualify for the International Student Loan Program, which offers loans for up to the full cost of your education.
 Repayment terms are up to 25 years.
 This loan is available for both graduate and undergraduate programs, but not for Intensive English.
 The primary condition is that the student has a family member or friend who is a citizen or permanent resident of the U.S. That person must be willing to co-sign or guarantee the loan.

 For further information and application materials:

-Upon graduation, F-1 international students are eligible to extend their student status in order to work in the US for up to 12 months (for certain science subjects it could be up to 29 months).
+Upon graduation, F-1 international students are eligible to extend their student status in order to work in the US for up to 12 months (for certain science subjects it could be up to 36 months).
+J-1 international students may be eligible to extend their student status in order to work in the US for up to 18 months, or the period of the full course of study in the US, whichever is less.
 Students can work at full time, full paying positions related to their course of study in companies anywhere in the US.
 This affords an opportunity to recover some of the investment in your education.